 Identify and recommend ways, particularly in terms of policy and institutional frameworks that are necessary, to scale-up and scale-out these knowledge and practices in the different sectors and levels or regions of the country

-Organise a two- day validation meeting with stakeholders to present a. findings of the study for feedback from experts to strengthen and refine the report and b. finding of the study for feedback from indigenous networks/groups and their agencies
+Organise a two- day validation meeting with stakeholders to present a. findings of the study for feedback from experts to strengthen and refine the report and b. finding of the study for feedback from indigenous networks/groups and their agencies.

 Develop a policy brief based on the final report.